raspberrypilearning/physical-computing-with-python/motors.md

 ## PWM

 So far, you have used simple on/off commands to control your motors.
-PWM (Pulse-width modulation) allows you to control the speed.
+PWM (pulse-width modulation) allows you to control the speed.
 The `on()` function sets the motor to go at full speed, but you can control this to make the motor go at a fraction of this speed.

 1. Since you're going to reuse the same pins in a different way, you'll have to close the connections to the pins.
 The easiest way to do that is to restart the Python shell by clicking **Shell > Restart shell**.